phirestalker/beets-oldestdate/README.md

 Beets plugin that fetches oldest recording or release date for each track.
 This is especially useful when tracks are from best-of compilations, remasters, or re-releases.
 Originally based on `beets-recordingdate` by tweitzel, but almost entirely rewritten to actually work with MusicBrainz's incomplete information.
 The only thing left intact is the `recording_` MP3 tags, for compatibility with `beets-recordingdate`.

 # Installation
 Clone the repo and run `python setup.py install`, then add `oldestdate` to the list of active plugins in beets and configure as necessary.
+The plugin is intended to be used in singleton mode.
+Undefined behaviour may occur otherwise.

 # Configuration